 Everybody needs a vacation every once in awhile.
-It’s estimated that on average Americans travel 657,000,000 miles between Memorial Day and Labor Day.
+It’s estimated that 49.6 million Americans travel between Memorial Day and Labor Day.

 If people travel that much during the summer, imagine how many miles must occur throughout the year!

 Some people like to lounge on sandy beaches during their time off.
 Others want to explore exotic locations and big cities for their vacations.

 You can see the appeal of both, but your dream vacation involves the wilderness and beautiful birds.

 You love to bird watch, and you’re looking forward to your next trip.

 Gatlinburg, Tennessee isn’t a place that frequently makes headlines, but it’s a location that every bird lover should check out.

 There are plenty of great areas to explore, but Gatlinburg is a must see for anybody that loves to bird watch.